sandeepsuresh16/Supermarket-Sales-Data-Analysis-Data-Visualisation/README.md

 # Project
-Data Analytics Projects
- 1. Supermarket Sales Analysis using Python
+Supermarket Sales Analysis using Python which is done as a part of EduBridge's Data Analytics course.